-Grade descriptions for Cambridge International AS Level English General Paper will be published after the first assessment of the AS Level in 2019.
+Grade descriptions for Cambridge International AS Level English General Paper will be published after the first assessment of the AS Level in 2022.
 Find more information at www.cambridgeinternational.org/alevel

-Changes to this syllabus for 2019, 2020 and 2021
+Changes to this syllabus for 2024 and 2025

-The latest version of this syllabus is version 2, published January 2019.
+The syllabus has been updated.
+This is version 2, published April 2021.